Confidence-gated automation — how to be highly automated without making expensive mistakes

 Automated actors still need server-side authorization

 One caution gets lost when a pipeline starts acting on its own.
 An automated agent that performs writes, refunds, or account changes is a privileged client, and it must pass the same server-side authorization checks as any user.
 Confidence gating decides whether the system should act; it does not decide whether it is allowed to.
-Broken access control is the top entry in the OWASP Top 10, and an autonomous loop that trusts its own confidence to skip authorization is how a low-severity bug becomes a breach.
+Agent identity and privilege abuse is its own entry in the OWASP Top 10 for Agentic Applications, and an autonomous loop that trusts its own confidence to skip authorization is how a low-severity bug becomes a breach.

 The trap is treating the pipeline as trusted because you wrote it.
-Authorization that lives in the client — “the agent only calls this endpoint for accounts it owns” — is not enforcement; it is a convention one prompt injection or one logic bug away from acting on accounts it does not own.
+Authorization that lives in the client — “the agent only calls this endpoint for accounts it owns” — isn’t enforcement; it’s a convention one prompt injection or one logic bug away from acting on accounts it doesn’t own.
 Enforce permissions on the server, on every action, even when the caller is your own pipeline.
 The confidence gate and the authorization check answer different questions, and you need both: one keeps the system from acting when it shouldn’t, the other keeps it from acting where it can’t.

 The shape of it